Detailed guides to painful problems, treatments & more

 Attitude adjustment usually required: the psychological barriers to resting

-People have an odd tendency — even after a lot of suffering — to act like repetitive strain injuries are relatively minor injuries that “should” get better if they “take it easy.”
-Unfortunately, no one sent the RSIs the memo about this, and they refuse to actually be easy to fix.
-People can easily go on suffering for years with truly amazing and awful consequences to their lives.
-There’s nothing minor about a serious RSI, and the effort and inconvenience involved in trying to beat one has to be scaled to match its severity.
-If you have a really nasty RSI that is keeping you from working and/or playing, you need to get serious about truly giving it adequate rest.
+People can easily go on suffering for years with awful consequences to their lives.
+There’s nothing minor about a chronic RSI, and the effort and inconvenience involved in trying to beat one has to be scaled to match its severity.
+If you have a really nasty RSI that is keeping you from working and/or playing, you need to get serious about truly giving it some adequate rest.

 Is there any science about how well resting works, or the best way to do it?

-Not really, no. We really know nothing about exercise dosage for any kind of chronic pain, and exercise dosage is just a mirror image of resting dosage: less exercise is the same as more resting.52 One of the main conclusions of a major review of “How much is too much?” is that there’s not enough research, and what we do know is mostly from limited data about a few specific sports.53 There’s enough science to be confident that “load management” is definitely important overall, but not enough to know how to optimize it.
+Not really, no. We really essentially nothing about appropriate exercise dosage for any kind of chronic pain, and the exercise dosage is just a mirror image of resting dosage: less exercise is the same as more resting.52 One of the main conclusions of a major review of “How much is too much?” is that there’s not enough research, and what we do know is mostly from limited data about a few specific sports.53 There’s enough science to be confident that “load management” is important overall, but not enough to know how to optimize it.
 Although it’s well-known that spikes in training load in sport are a major risk factor for injuries of many kinds, even in 2018 “there is an urgent need” for testing how quickly athletes can actually ramp up load without breaking themselves.54 It’s astonishing that we don’t know that already, but even that research wouldn’t constitute a direct test of resting as a treatment strategy.

 Disrespectin’ restin’: the chronic underestimation of the value of rest

-What patients need are professionals who aren’t locked into structuralism, who have biomechanical theories of RSIs in proper perspective, and do not recommend “repairs” to alleged structural factors at the expense of resting.
+What patients need are professionals who aren’t locked into structuralism, who have biomechanical theories of RSIs in perspective, and do not recommend “repairs” to alleged structural factors at the expense of resting.
 But if you have a therapist who only ever (or almost always) thinks in terms of hunting down biomechanical causes for RSIs, then that therapist will place the emphasis of treatment on the wrong thing almost every time.

 Even when structuralism isn’t the causes of the distraction, rest still gets short shrift.
 Even when the rehab plan is just bog standard conventional load management, mostly just baby steps back to normal function — but not the first steps.
 Everyone is in such a damn hurry!

-Exercise as an anti-inflammatory medication
+Exercise is an anti-inflammatory medication

 ↑ MEMBERS-ONLY AREA ↑

-The sneaky factor: RSIs are muscular
+The sneaky factor: RSIs can be muscular

-What makes trigger points so dang clinically interesting is their triple threat: their ability to cause problems, complicate problems, and mimic problems.
-No matter what else might or might not be going on, muscle is almost always involved one way or another, either getting uncomfortable in reaction to another painful problem, or having its own problem that seems suspiciously similar to another kind of problem, or malfunctioning in a way that significantly aggravates another problem.
+What makes trigger points so clinically interesting is their triple threat: their ability to cause problems, complicate problems, and mimic problems.
+No matter what else might or might not be going on, muscle is often involved one way or another, either getting uncomfortable in reaction to another painful problem, or having its own problem that seems suspiciously similar to another kind of problem, or malfunctioning in a way that significantly aggravates another problem.
 Let’s take those three things, and look at how they specifically affect RSIs …

 I went to great pains above to explain how biomechanical issues are not generally a very significant factor in the development of RSIs.
-However, I also took pains to emphasize that there are some exceptions: and probably the most common kind of exception is that RSIs may be significantly affected or almost entirely caused by muscle tension.
-And this factor, although it has much in common with structuralism, is usually not diagnosed and treated by structuralists, despite the fact that it’s probably quite a bit easier to do so — and more useful — than with most of the more traditional structuralist issues.65
+However, I also took pains to emphasize that there are some exceptions: and probably the most common kind of exception is that RSIs may be significantly affected or almost entirely caused by muscle fatigue.
+And this factor, although it has much in common with structuralism, is usually not diagnosed and treated by structuralists, despite the fact that it’s probably quite a bit easier to do so — and more useful — than with most of the more traditional structuralist issues.73

 One of the strengths of this theory is that, unlike the biomechanical theories, it’s not very subtle, or complicated.
 Many of the biomechanical theories suffer from excessive subtlety, from very complex and fragile changes of reasoning.
 But there’s nothing subtle about the idea of having an inflexible, tight muscle yarding on your tendon much harder than it should.
 Nor is there anything too exotic about treatment.
 Although exactly what muscle tone is, how trigger points work, and how best to treat them, is all full of scientific mystery, there is no doubt that it is often possible for muscle to “loosen up.”
 Because treating trigger points can be relatively cheap and almost totally safe, and given that trigger points probably have more to do with many cases of RSIs than any other kind of biomechanical problem, it’s well worth your time to investigate trigger point therapy as a treatment option.